oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/overview.md

 - Create the `PersistentVolume` and/or `PersistenVolumeClaim` if needed.
 - Create `JRF RCU schema` if needed.
 - Create the domain home based on provided WDT models on the persistent volume.
-(TODO: link needed)

 ### High level use case